thoughtbot/guides/css/README.md

 ### Media queries (for larger layout directives)

-Media queries can still the right tool for page-level layout changes: things like large navigation shifts that also should effect other items in the page.
+Media queries can still be the right tool for page-level layout changes: things like large navigation shifts that also should effect other items in the page.

 - Start with the smallest viewport and layer upward with `min-width`